-Without question, a company car is a huge perk to an employee.
-They get to drive a nice new vehicle without all the expense and liability.
-For a brand-conscious company that wants to attract top talent and top clients, company vehicles can project a uniformly classy, successful, or trustworthy image.
-But they come at a cost as well.
+Without question, a company car is a huge perk.
+Employees get to drive a nice vehicle without all the expense and liability.
+The company can attract top talent while projecting a uniformly classy and trustworthy image.
+But company cars come at a cost, pushing some employers to reconsider.